-- Mission 1: Understand what differentiates this small, wealthy Gulf country from others in the region (ACCOMPLISHED);
+- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 - Mission 2: Explore the ruins of Failaka Island and tank graveyard, abandoned after the onslaught of the Iraqi invasion (ACCOMPLISHED);